meows/racket/docs/recursion.md

 120
 ```

-You can imagine that even for higher inputs, such as `(factorial 100)`, you
-would still get back this same "flat line" shape, with fewer steps than the
-first example of `factorial`.
+### Observations

+How many steps would we add if we evaluated `(factorial 6)` instead?
+How about
+`(factorial 7)`?

+Also, do you notice how the shape of Example #1 looks like a sideways pyramid
+pointing to our right, while the shape of Example #2 looks like a straight line?
+If you evaluated a large input like `(factorial 100)`, do you expect the shape
+to change for either example?

 ## A little aside about `0!`

 Of all the examples of factorials, the one that is probably most remarkable to
 you is `0!`.
 Why might that equal `1`?
+For now I'm going to give you a rough
-One way of thinking about it is that for
+intuitive reason.
+One way of thinking about it is that for addition, a way to do
-addition, a way to do nothing is to add by zero, and that for multiplication,
+nothing is to add by zero, and that for multiplication, a way to do nothing is
-a way to do nothing is to multiply by one.
+to multiply by one.

+So if the factorial function is capable of multiplying your natural number `n`
+with all the _positive_ naturals equal to or lesser than `n`, and you chose `0`,
+then in a way that's like saying you want `(*)`.

 ``` clojure
 (+)         ;; →  0